 - 8 ounces Yukon Gold potatoes 220 g, cubed

 - 2 servings vegetable bouillon cubes [I used one large Not-Beef Broth Cube, which is gluten-free]

 - 1 teaspoon oregano

 - 3 bay leaves

-- 14.5 ounce can crushed tomatoes (use fire-roasted for best flavor)
+- 1 14.5 ounce can crushed or diced tomatoes use fire-roasted for best flavor

 - 2 teaspoons red wine vinegar

-- Place lentils, water, and next 7 ingredients into pressure cooker or large pot.
+- Place lentils, water, and next 8 ingredients (through garlic) into pressure cooker or large pot.

 - For pressure cooking, seal the cooker and bring to high pressure.
 Cook under pressure for 10 minutes.
 Remove from heat and allow pressure to come down for 5 minutes.
 Then, release any remaining pressure and return to very low heat.
 Add tomatoes, pepper, and both salts, and taste to check seasonings.
 If necessary, add more to taste (I added more oregano and garlic).
 Cook uncovered for at least 15 minutes, adding more water if it seems too thick, and stirring from the bottom often.
 Stir in vinegar just before serving.